TsaiChiahung/ESC/Training/Readme.md

-- This class is taught on Aug.
+- The training courses are taught on Aug.
 13 and 27, 2018.
 - We will focus on survey data analysis with `R`.
 - TEDS 2016 data will be our practice data.
 - After two days of classes, please submit a 2-page report on a question you are interested in.
-Data can be found at TEDS archive or Civic Conciousness data at this [link]()
+Data can be found at TEDS archive or Civic Conciousness data at this [Github](https://github.com/TsaiChiahung/CivicSurvey).